 Keeping the surrounding area clean helps prevent the growth of algae and moss that attracts many insects, slugs, and snails.

 A clean and healthy growing environment, including keeping the plant free from weeds, slime, and dust, encourages the overall healthy growth in the orchids.

 Maintain proper air circulation around the plant.
 It reduces the generation of bacterial spores that thrive in the stale, damp air.
 Keep some space between the plants to allow for the free airflow around it.

 Common Pests to Dendrobium Orchids and How to handle it

 Like other plants, the orchids are susceptible to pests, whether grown indoor in the container or planted outdoor in the garden.
 The parasites damage the plant, disfigure the leaves and impair the newer growth.

-It’s very disappointing to see the plant to get destroyed after long-awaited bud to get chewed by slug or pollen removed by rodents.
+It’s very disappointing to see the plant get destroyed after long-awaited bud getting chewed by slug or pollen removed by rodents.

 Orchids face the same types of infestation as other plants and should be treated similarly.
 Here are some common pests to orchids and the ways to handle them.

 The aphids are tiny but visible green, black, brown, or orange color insects.
 These insects suck the sap from the new plant growth and multiply rapidly.